ashwamegh/gupshup-whatsapp-api/README.md

 This is an unofficial library to leverage Gupshup Whatsapp API to be able to send Outbound messages of types (text, templates, video, audio, location, contact card, stickers, images).

-> Note: It dooes not connect with the Inbound APIs (that are responsible for receiving messages from customers)
+> Note: It dooes not connect with the Inbound APIs (that are responsible for receiving messages from customers through webhooks)

 ## Installation